DFNaiff/dfnaiff.github.io/docs/_posts/2024-05-20-diffusion-tutorial-1.markdown

 <li> Minimizing $L(\theta)$ by stochastic gradient descent using minibatches of $\mathcal{D}$. </li> </ol>

  This is the problem that diffusion models will aim to solve.
-Diffusion models are not alone in trying to do so, and they are accompanied by techniques such as [Generative Adversarial Networks](https://en.wikipedia.org/wiki/Flow-based_generative_model), [Variational Autoencoders](https://en.wikipedia.org/wiki/Variational_autoencoder), and [Flow-based generative models](https://en.wikipedia.org/wiki/Flow-based_generative_model).
+Diffusion models are not alone in trying to do so but are accompanied by techniques such as [Generative Adversarial Networks](https://en.wikipedia.org/wiki/Flow-based_generative_model), [Variational Autoencoders](https://en.wikipedia.org/wiki/Variational_autoencoder), and [Flow-based generative models](https://en.wikipedia.org/wiki/Flow-based_generative_model).
 It is not the task of this tutorial to explain why diffusion models currently work better than those other models, as I am still confused about this.
 Therefore, I will instead work on the easier task of just describing diffusion models.

  <h1> Sampling through denoising </h1>

- For now, let us forget about the full problem.
+ For now, let us forget about the full problem stated above.
 Better, let us forget about learning itself.
 Consider instead the problem of sampling from some distribution $q(x)$.
 We will assume that $q(x)$ is a probability distribution in $\mathbb{R}^N$, and devise a method of sampling from $q(x)$ which we will call _sampling through denoising_.

  Even with access to the probability density function $q(x)$, sampling is not a trivial task, as the [huge](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) [amount of](https://en.wikipedia.org/wiki/Rejection_sampling) [developed](https://en.wikipedia.org/wiki/Importance_sampling) [sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling) [techniques](https://en.wikipedia.org/wiki/Metropolis-adjusted_Langevin_algorithm), both approximate and exact, can attest.
-In some senses, our sampling technique will be a particularly ill-suited one, since it will depend on objects whose evaluation will be intractable.
+In some sense, our sampling technique will be a particularly ill-suited one, since it will depend on objects whose evaluation will be intractable.
 However, we will find out that these objects can be _learned_ fairly well by neural networks, and our sampling technique will become very useful in this case.

  <h2> Noised distributions </h2>